saumyaambar02/Breast-Cancer-Prediction/README.md

 ## 🌟 Key Highlights of the Project

-•⁠  ⁠Modular and readable code
+- Modular and readable code
-•⁠  ⁠Clean ML workflow (load → preprocess → train → evaluate)
+- ⁠Clean ML workflow (load → preprocess → train → evaluate)
-•⁠  ⁠Human‑friendly explanations
+- Human‑friendly explanations
-•⁠  ⁠Easy to extend with more models or features
+- ⁠Easy to extend with more models or features